• About Texas Travel Talk

 Dealy Plaza

 On November 22, 1963, President John F. Kennedy was shot and killed while traveling through Dealey Plaza in an open-top convertible limousine.
-The event changed Dallas forever and made Dealey Plaza one of the most visited historical sites in Dallas to see.
+The event changed Dallas forever and made Dealey Plaza one of the most visited historical sites in Dallas.
 We enjoyed viewing the bronze statue of George Bannerman Dealey that still stands in the park today.

-To see more in less time, we signed up for the Dallas: 2-Hour JFK Assassination Tour without Museum because we planned to tour the School Book Depository the following day.
+To see more in less time, we signed up for the Dallas: 2-Hour JFK Assassination Tour without the Museum because we planned to tour the School Book Depository the following day.
 While advertised as an assassination tour, the two-hour tour is more of an architectural tour.
-We didn’t mind as we both greatly appreciate unique architecture.
+We didn’t mind, as we both greatly appreciate unique architecture—$55 per person.

 JFK Memorial